"I WRITE SCRIPTS THAT MAKE PEOPLE THINK AND FEEL..."

 Ultimately, I want to be able to communicate my feelings about life, love and humanity in a way that can only be accomplished on screen.
 I want to persuade people to consider or reconsider they way they see life, by allowing them to connect to the "reality" of a fictional character and see life through that character’s eyes, and empathize with the decisions that character makes based on that character's truth.

-I want cinema to be a safe space for people to enter with their biases, prejudices and preconceived ideas while actively giving themselves the chance to try on some new ideas and connect to someone on screen that they would ordinarily refuse to sympathize or empathize with based on those biases.
+I want cinema to be a safe space for people to enter with their biases and preconceived ideas while actively giving themselves license to try on new ways of seeing the world and connecting to someone on screen that they would ordinarily refuse to sympathize or empathize with.

 Brooklyn filmmaker Lawrence “LAW” Watford is known for making dramatic films that are deeply focused on our common humanity.
 He traces his interest in filmmaking to his undergraduate years at Hampton University (an HBCU) where he earned his BA in Political Science.
 That interest quickly became a passion and led him to Regent University where he earned his Master’s Degree in communications, while having the opportunity to work with Hollywood icons like Pat Morita (The Karate Kid) and James Avery (The Fresh Prince of Bel-Air’s Uncle Phil) whom he directed in his 2005 short film “A Christmas Wish.”